How Much Collagen Should I Take Per Day?

 Obviously, this isn't the widest variety of foods to choose from.
 Not only that, but there are also small concentrations of collagen in these sources.

-Fortunately, there are other ways you can get collagen.
+Fortunately, there are also ways you can get more out of the collagen you do consume!
 Your body needs the proper amount of vitamin C, zinc, copper, and manganese to produce collagen.
 For that reason, other foods could also be helpful such as:

 • Berries